No. 28 Squadron (Finland)

-No. 28 Squadron (Lentolaivue 28 or LLv.28, from 3 May 1942 Le.Lv.28), renamed No. 28 Fighter Squadron (Hävittäjälentolaivue 28 or HLe.Lv.28 on 14 February 1944) was a fighter squadron of the Finnish Air Force during World War II.
-The squadron was part of Flying Regiment 2.
+No. 28 Squadron (Finnish: Lentolaivue 28 or LLv.28, from 3 May 1942 Le.Lv.28, and from 14 February 1944 No. 28 Fighter Squadron (Hävittäjälentolaivue 28, HLeLv 28)) was a fighter squadron of the Finnish Air Force during World War II.
+A unit of Flying Regiment 2, it was established on 8 December 1939 and participated in the Winter War, Continuation War and Lapland War.
+The squadron was disbanded on 15 September 1948 following the military restrictions imposed on Finland after the war.